Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

-Jamal Murray and his Denver Nuggets teammates hit the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Jamal Murray and the rest of the Denver Nuggets match up versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.

-Below, we break down Murray's stats and trends to help you pick out the top prop bets.
+With prop bets available for Murray, let's break down some stats and trends to assist you in making good picks.

 Jamal Murray Prop Bets vs. the Lakers